AP-NORC poll: Only half in US want shots as vaccine nears

 “Trepidation is a good word.
 I have a little bit of trepidation towards it,” said Kevin Buck, a 53-year-old former Marine from Eureka, California.

-Buck said that he and his family probably will get vaccinated eventually, if initial shots go well.
+Buck said he and his family will probably get vaccinated eventually, if initial shots go well.

-“I think a lot of people are not sure what to believe, and I’m one of them,” he said.
+“It seems like a little rushed, but I know there was absolutely a reason to rush it,” he said of the vaccine, which was developed with remarkable speed, less than a year after the virus was identified.
+“I think a lot of people are not sure what to believe, and I’m one of them.”

 Amid a frightening surge in COVID-19 that promises a bleak winter across the country, the challenge for health authorities is to figure out what it will take to make people trust the shots that Dr. Anthony Fauci, the top U.S. infectious-disease expert, calls the light at the end of the tunnel.